A structure theorem for generalized-noncontextual ontological models: Preliminaries

 It is generally easier to work with this vector representation of processes rather than directly with the abstract process theory of operational equivalence classes of procedures.
 We will do so when convenient, abusing notation by dropping the explicit symbol $\mathbf{R}$, and simply denoting the vector representation of the equivalence classes in the same way as the equivalence classes themselves.
 That is, we will denote $\mathbf{R}_{\widetilde{T}}$ by $\widetilde{T}$.
-For example, we will write Eq.~\eqref{genericlincomb} as \beq \widetilde{T} = \sum_i r_i \widetilde{T}_i \eeq and Eq.~\eqref{sumdistributes} as \beq
+For example, we will write Eq.~\eqref{sumdistributes} as \beq

 \ \ = \sum_i r_i \ \ . \eeq

 Note that generic linear combinations such as $\sum_i r_i \widetilde{T}_i$ need not correspond to any process in the operational theory.
 However, some linear combinations correspond to mixtures and coarse-grainings, and these {\em will} correspond to other processes in the operational theory.
 Namely, if $T_1$ is a procedure that is a mixture of $T_2$ and $T_3$ with weights $\omega$ and $1-\omega$, then by Eq.~\eqref{mixprobconstr} it follows that \beq